Africa in the UK Curriculum

 Please ensure your written submission:

-- Is submitted before the deadline: Monday 12th April 2021
+- Is submitted before the extended deadline: Monday 24th May 2021, 5pm BST

 - Is sent to Hetty Bailey-Morgan (Secretariat to the inquiry and APPG for Africa) at firstname.lastname@example.org.